 Start pumpkins indoors from seed or nursery stock.
 Harden plants off and transplant outside when the soil is truly warm in the spring.
 Fertilize regularly with a balanced organic product, but try not to wet the leaves to avoid fungus disease.
-The entire root growing area should be moist at all times.
+The entire root system should be kept moist at all times.

 Once flowers begin to develop, hand pollinate female flowers (those with a bulb-like growth attached directly to the main stem) with a male flower (those with a slender stem).
 Pick a male flower, then touch it gently onto the female flower to ensure pollination.

-Continue to provide ample water during the growing season.
+Continue to provide ample water during the season.
 As temperatures warm, mulch the garden area with compost, leaves or straw to prevent weeds and conserve moisture.

 Tip: If you want to grow a giant pumpkin, allow only the first two flowers on a vine to become pollinated, then pinch off all the other flowers so that there is only one or two pumpkins per vine.

 Pumpkins are ready to harvest when they have a deep solid color and the vines die back and turn brown.
 Use floating row cover during a light frost and avoid leaving fruits out during a hard freeze to prevent softening.
 Allow 110-120 days to reach maturity.

 Common insect pests that attack pumpkin include; cucumber beetles, squash vine borers and squash bugs.
 Apply organic pesticides to establish control.
 Remove crop debris and rototill the garden after harvest to prevent future problems.